CasperJiayiLin/TMBL-Project/README.md

-# TMBL-report
+# TMBL-report: How does culture shape entrepreneurial spirit and reflect on its business behavior/decision-making process?
-The project for Turnaround Management and Bankruptcy Law course Awarded grade 8
+The project for Turnaround Management and Bankruptcy Law course, awarded grade 8